qookieFaitPipi/qookieFaitPipi/README.md

 </div>

 <p>
-A first-year information security student at Peter the Great St. Petersburg Polytechnic Institute, in my free time I practice web development (frontend and backend).
+A first-year information security student at Peter the Great St. Petersburg Polytechnic University, in my free time I practice web development (frontend and backend).
 I have experience in writing web applications with a server side, as well as information sites.
 </p>

 <hr />